:tocdepth: 2

 --------------

-The ``/robot_description`` topic can then be subscribed to in Rviz2, which then will visualize the robot and all its frames dynamically.
+The ``/robot_description`` topic can then be subscribed to in Rviz2 on the remote PC, which then will visualize the robot and all its frames dynamically.

 .. figure:: res/wheel_tf.gif